IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 - 1:00pm: Pot Luck, Meet & Eat

 - 2:00pm: ORIENTATION: Find out what the IWW is all about!
-We’ll fill you in on all the committees, campaigns and working groups you can join
+We’ll fill you in on all the committees, campaigns, and working groups you can join

 - 3:00pm: We will walk to the SILENT AGITATOR for a group photo (https://www.thehighline.org/art/projects/ruth-ewan/)